infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 **Use Case:**

 If you have a block containing inner blocks and only want to change attributes on the front end of the implementation and not in the block editor.
-But the standard way is really hard because all inner blocks are rendered on the frontend as an HTML string, and you don't have access to any of the attributes before it is rendered.
+The standard way is really hard because all inner blocks are rendered on the frontend as an HTML string, and you don't have access to any of the attributes before it is rendered.

 Luckily WordPress core has provided us with the filter that can change any block before it is rendered.
 This filter will provide you an array of block and inner block along with the innerBlock and all attributes if you use it correctly.